Introducing Parallel Search: the highest accuracy web search API engineered for AI

 • - **Single-call resolution** for complex queries that normally require multiple search hops

 With this search architecture built from the ground up for AIs, agents get access to the most information-dense web tokens in their context.
-The result is higher accuracy, lower cost, and lower latency.
+The result is fewer search calls, higher accuracy, lower cost, and lower end-to-end latency.

 ## On every benchmark that matters for real-world agent use cases, Parallel wins on accuracy